-Cross contamination between areas Cleaner, site supervisor, first aider/other staff member, visitors, pupils Potential infectious diseases such as stomach bugs, 'flu, Hepatitis A- C, etc, A 'colour coded' system for cleaning equipment e.g. mop heads is in place and employees are aware which colour tools and materials should be used for cleaning up bodily fluids; Appropriate cleaning materials are available for different cleaning surfaces and employees are aware how to clean and disinfect each type of surface; Only disposable absorbent cleaning cloths and towels are used to remove bodily fluid material, then appropriately colour coded equipment is used to sanitise the area; On completion of the task, used paper towels, aprons and gloves are placed into a plastic bag which is then tied up and disposed of appropriately; If clothing becomes contaminated with blood or other bodily fluid, it is sponged with cold water, the sponge is then placed in a plastic bag which is tied up and disposed of.
+Cross contamination between areas Potential infectious diseases such as stomach bugs, A 'colour coded' system for cleaning equipment e.g. mop heads is in place and employees are aware which colour tools and materials should be used for cleaning up bodily fluids; Appropriate cleaning materials are available for different visitors, pupils 'flu, Hepatitis A- C, etc, cleaning surfaces and employees are aware how to clean and disinfect each type of surface; Only disposable absorbent cleaning cloths and towels are used to remove bodily fluid material, then appropriately colour coded equipment is used to sanitise the area; On completion of the task, used paper towels, aprons and gloves are placed into a plastic bag which is then tied up and disposed of appropriately; If clothing becomes contaminated with blood or other bodily fluid, it is sponged with cold water, the sponge is then placed in a plastic bag which is tied up and disposed of.
 The item of clothing is then laundered separately in a hot wash.
-Chemicals / Cleaning products (COSHH) Cleaner, site supervisor, first aider/other Skin irritation, respiratory disorder Employees are competent in safe and correct handling, storage, use and disposal of chemicals and cleaning products; staff member, visitors, pupils Products used are specifically for the intended purpose; VISITO13, POPII3 All cuts and abrasions are covered with suitable dressings; All products used are kept out of the reach of children; Appropriate COSHH risk assessments are completed for product(s) used and any specific hazards and risks are explained to employees; COSHH Manufacturer's Safety Data Sheets are available for products used; The manufacturer's instructions and COSHH risk assessments for use of specific products are used.
+Chemicals / Cleaning products (COSHH) Cleaner, site supervisor, first aider/other Skin irritation, respiratory disorder Employees are competent in safe and correct handling, storage, use and disposal of chemicals and cleaning products; staff member, visitors, pupils Products used are specifically for the intended purpose; visitoro, popiis All cuts and abrasions are covered with suitable dressings; All products used are kept out of the reach of children; Appropriate COSHH risk assessments are completed for product(s) used and any specific hazards and risks are explained to employees; COSHH Manufacturer's Safety Data Sheets are available for products used; The manufacturer's instructions and COSHH risk assessments for use of specific products are used.
 Products are properly measured for recommended dilution rates and added to water.
 Care is taken to ensure container caps are replaced after use; Appropriate PPE e.g. Safety goggles, impervious gloves and overalls are provided to reduce risk of contact with eyes/skin as identified by the COSHH risk assessments; Eating, drinking and smoking are prohibited during the course of cleaning tasks; Strict personal hygiene is observed by all employees - hands are washed thoroughly after each task; Employees are aware of where and how to obtain First Aid treatment.
-Slips Cleaner, site supervisor, first Musculoskeletal injuries, bruising, Cautionary signs are put in place before the commencement of any floor cleaning task and left in position until the area is dry; aider/other staff member, visitors, pupils fractures Any spillages or overflows are cleaned and dried immediately; A high standard of housekeeping is maintained and the area is kept free from additional obstructions for the duration of the task. = no further local sig st teams/schools providing the control measures described are in s not fully apply, please go to Part B2 on the next page.
-If it fully I certify that the risk assessi ment above fully c applies to the area/task/a activity under assessment in
+Slips Cleaner, site supervisor, first Musculoskeletal injuries, bruising, Cautionary signs are put in place before the commencement of any floor cleaning task and left in position until the area is dry; aider/other staff member, fractures Any spillages or overflows are cleaned and dried immediately; visitors, pupils A high standard of housekeeping is maintained and the area is kept free from additional obstructions for the duration of the task.
+This general risk assessment will apply to this area/task/activity in most teams/schools providing the control measures described are in operation and there are no further local significant hazards.
+If it does not fully apply, please go to Part B2 on the next page.
+If it fully applies, please sign below.
+I certify that the risk assessment above fully applies to the area/task/activity under assessment in